Gossip (band): Formation and early history

 Gossip was formed in 1999 in Olympia, Washington, by vocalist Beth Ditto, guitarist Nathan "Brace Paine" Howdeshell, and drummer Kathy Mendonça.

 All three were originally from Searcy, Arkansas; Mendonça moved to Olympia to attend Evergreen State College and Howdeshell and Ditto followed.
 Howdeshell and Mendonça had been in bands together in Arkansas.
 Gossip coalesced when the three members were roommates in Olympia.

 In 1999, the independent record label K Records released Gossip's first recording, their debut EP The Gossip, to coincide with the band's tour with Sleater-Kinney.

 Gossip played at the first Ladyfest in Olympia in August 2000 and was included in Time magazine's article on the festival.

 Their next record was the debut studio album That's Not What I Heard, released by the label Kill Rock Stars on January 23, 2001.
 They followed it with the EP Arkansas Heat on May 7, 2002.
 Movement, their second studio album, was released on May 6, 2003.
 In November 2003, two months after the release of their first live album Undead in NYC on September 9, drummer Kathy Mendonça left the band to pursue a career as a midwife.
 Established punk drummer Hannah Blilie joined to replace her.
-The band then dropped "The" from their name, continuing as plain "Gossip".
+The band then dropped "the" from their name, continuing as "Gossip".

 The first release featuring new drummer Hannah Blilie was the band's next album, Standing in the Way of Control.
 It was released on January 24, 2006, on Kill Rock Stars and later in 2006 on UK independent label Back Yard Recordings.
 The record was produced by Ryan Hadlock, owner of Bear Creek Studio, and Fugazi singer/guitarist Guy Picciotto.